Chromia (CHR) Price Tops $0.16 on Major Exchanges

-Chromia (CHR) traded down 2.3% against the dollar during the 1 day period ending at 20:00 PM ET on March 30th.
-Chromia has a total market capitalization of $109.20 million and approximately $13.04 million worth of Chromia was traded on exchanges in the last 24 hours.
-One Chromia token can now be purchased for about $0.16 or 0.00000566 BTC on cryptocurrency exchanges.
-In the last seven days, Chromia has traded 5.2% lower against the dollar.
+Chromia (CHR) traded up 2.4% against the US dollar during the 24 hour period ending at 23:00 PM ET on March 31st.
+In the last week, Chromia has traded up 1.8% against the US dollar.
+One Chromia token can currently be purchased for approximately $0.16 or 0.00000570 BTC on exchanges.
+Chromia has a total market capitalization of $111.70 million and approximately $16.11 million worth of Chromia was traded on exchanges in the last day.

 - Zoo Token (ZOOT) traded down 2.2% against the dollar and now trades at $0.0652 or 0.00000239 BTC.